F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 - **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces. *(Full stack only)*
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance. *(Full stack only)*
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Network Security Groups, Public IP Addresses, NAT rules and probes.
 - **Access**: This template creates a User-Assigned Managed Identity, grants it access to the supplied BIG-IP password Key Vault secret, and assigns it to the BIG-IP instances.
+Alternately, you can supply a pre-existing User-Assigned Managed Identity to assign to the instances.
 - **BIG-IP**: This template creates F5 BIG-IP Virtual Edition instances provisioned with Local Traffic Manager (LTM) and (optionally) Application Security Manager (ASM).